ocaml/ocaml.org/data/tutorials/language/1ms_03_first_class_modules.md

 ## First-Class Modules

-In the previous example, we saw that we could have a modular program where changing a database would just need a change of a couple lines.
+In the previous example, we saw that we could have a modular program where changing a database would just need a couple lines changed.
 However, the `My_Database` module is only visible from the module where it is declared.

 Defining a generic `transaction` function which would send `start`, `commit`